 Manufacturers make sportswear with bullet fabric because of its lightweight structure and stretch.

-You can make different blazers with bullet fabrics, from formal for the office to casual blazers to pair up with your denim.
+You can make different blazers with bullet fabrics, from formal for the office to casual blazers to pair up with your denim fabric.
 Such blazers are easy to maintain, unlike wool or cotton blazers that crumple easily.
 So, you can wear a bullet fabric blazer all day as it is very comfortable and will hold its shape throughout the day.

 Benefits Of Bullet Fabric